jenhamborg/fullstack-vanilla-javaScript-fem-template/README.md

 In this app-oriented course, you’ll create and deploy a complete multi-platform application that runs in the browser and the desktop, sharing JavaScript code.
 Each hour, you’ll refactor and advance your application, learning fundamental concepts about ES Modules, code sharing, design patterns, best practices, and testing along the way.

-### Any Prerequisites?

-- Familiarity with JavaScript and Node.js
-- Basic understanding of web development concepts
-- Experience with npm and GitHub